bovheat/bovheat/README.md

 `Start and Stop DIM`
 Choose the start and stop DIM to select the observation interval.
 As an example: Start -5 and Stop 35 would include 5 days before till 35 days after calving.

 `Threshold`
 Choose the desired threshold for estrus detection.
 Recommended is a threshold of 35.

+`Minimum heat length`
+Choose a minimum number of heat observations required to count as a heat.
+Default is 1.

 #### 4. Processing and results
 Observe the progress on screen.
 Results are delivered as a wide and long formatted XLSX file and